prl-mushr/BeamNGRL/BeamNGRL/dynamics/README.md

     - 'valid_smallgrid'

 map:
-  width: 16 # in meters
+  width: 32 # in meters
-  height: 16
+  height: 32
-  resolution: 0.05
+  resolution: 0.25 ## match the parameters actually used!

 ```